Saree Guide

 Before you buy anything:

 1. Decide the occasion.
-A wedding guest saree is different from a daytime brunch saree.
+A wedding guest saree is different from a daytime brunch saree — see our wedding saree Europe guide for the full wedding-guest framework.

 2. Pick one fabric to start.
-Georgette or chiffon is the most forgiving.
+Cotton, georgette, or chiffon is the most forgiving.

 3. Think about colour honestly.
 Buy what suits your skin, not what looks dramatic in photos.

 4. Plan the blouse.
-If you do not already know a tailor, factor in 2 to 4 weeks for stitching.
+If you do not already know a tailor, factor in 2 to 4 weeks for stitching — or find one in our directory.

 5. Order from a seller who takes returns.
 Until our shop opens, we recommend testing one piece before committing to expensive ones.